henriquejensen/CheckIO/README.md

 CheckIO
 =======

-Repository when i will put my codes of the game ChekIo
+Repository when i will set my codes of the game ChekiO

+site: www.checkio.org/